MuhammadTahaBinZaeem/Debate-Club/README.md

 ## Deployment Notes

 - Build the front-end with `npm run build` and host the static `dist/` directory.
-- Deploy the backend with Eventlet-enabled workers (`gunicorn --worker-class eventlet -w 1 backend.server:socketio`).
+- Deploy the backend with Eventlet-enabled workers.
+From the `backend/` directory run `gunicorn --worker-class eventlet -w 1 server:socketio`; if starting from the repo root, reference the fully qualified module path instead (`backend.server:socketio`).
 - Provide secrets via your hosting platform (e.g. Cloud Run secrets or GitHub Actions environment).

 ## Contributing